Is the LA River Recreation Zone managed by the MRCA open for 2024?

 Access to the the Sepulveda Basin Recreation Zone is west of Woodley Avenue on Burbank Boulevard – The approximate address is 16212 Burbank Boulevard, Encino, CA 91436.
 Access is also allowed at Balboa Boulevard north of Victory Boulevard.
 The exit point is just west of Woodley Avenue.
 Parking is on Woodley Avenue.

-How will I know if I am in the Recreation Zone and what I can do there?
+How will I know if I am in the LA River Recreation Zone and what I can do there?

 Signage, including rules signs will be posted.
 The zone will be clearly marked.
 Learn more on our signage page.

-Does the Los Angeles River Recreation Zone include the bike path or the maintenance roads along the Los Angeles River?
+Does the LA River Recreation Zone include the bike path or the maintenance roads along the Los Angeles River?

 No. The Los Angeles River Recreation Zones are in designated areas in Elysian Valley and the Sepulveda Basin and only include the river channel itself, and five feet up the slope of the channel.
 The Zone does not include the remaining banks or the existing bike path or the maintenance road on the banks above the river channel.

-Do I have to pay or get a permit to use the Recreation Zone?
+Do I have to pay or get a permit to us the LA River Recreation Zone?

 For individual users, there is no need for a permit and use of the river is free.
 Organized groups must obtain a permit from the MRCA, for which there is a fee.
 Information about permits is available here.

-What kind of boat can I use in the recreation zone?
+What kind of boat can I use in the LA River Recreation Zone?

 Non-motorized, steerable boats such as kayaks or canoes are permitted.

-Can I use an inner tube or pool raft?
+Can I use an inner tube or pool raft in the river?

 Where do I park?